JasonWorger/T1_QA_Final_Project/README.md

 ## About The Project

-The main aim of this project was to plan, design and implement a solution for the deployment an application, more specifically a front end and back end that will be integrated with a database.
-To achieve this we could utilise any tools and frameworks needed.
-Whilst completing this project we also kept track of the running costs of the deployment and produced a breakdown of the monthly estimates for running the services and any changes that could be adopted to improve the costs.
+The main aim of this project was to plan, design and implement a solution for the deployment an application- specifically a robust front end & back end, integrated with a database.
+To achieve this, we could utilise any number of tools and frameworks available to us.

+Whilst completing this project, we also kept track of the running costs of deployment, producing a breakdown of the monthly estimates for running the services.
+As a team, we were incredibly mindful of saving money for the business owner.

 ## Project Planning

 The first week of the project was spent planning and researching the technologies that we will be needing to use to complete the deployment of the app.
-In the final week, we ran daily stand-ups and ensured that we kept track of our tasks by utilising a project tracking board that clearly showed the effort and productivity of the team, each day.
-For this we used Jira and planned the project out with full expansion on user stories, use cases and tasks needed to complete the project.
-It also helped  us keep track of any issues or risks that we could face whilst completing the project.
+We we were very quick to meet as a team and assign individual roles.
+This translated into an extremely well organised JIRA board, with constant monitoring and use.

+We chose to run a single week's long sprint, requiring a 2 hour spring planning meeting.
+In this meeting, we introduced ourselves, set definitions of ready and done, and created a sprint goal.
+We also played planning poker, to break down work into respective stories and story points.

+_"By the end of our first sprint, we hope to achieve a robust and secure end project, worked on equally by the team.
+If any member feels under pressure to achieve their tasks, we will all step in, as a team."_

+We ran daily stand-ups every morning, in order to keep track of the project timeline, and ensure empowerment and collaboration.
+We would often review our JIRA board and sprint burn-down chart, showing effort and productivity, always keeping in mind our end sprint goal.

+Jira and agile methodology was integral for achieving was integral to achieving success and completion of this project.

 Link to Jira Board: https://team-1579095236068.atlassian.net/jira/software/projects/FP/boards/6